rodolfoalmeid/harvester-cloud/modules/azure/README.md

-# Terraform | Azure CLI - Preparatory steps
+# Terraform | Microsoft Azure - Preparatory steps

-In order for Terraform to run operations on your behalf, you must [Install Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and login in your Azure account through AZ cli.
+In order for Terraform to run operations on your behalf, you must [install and configure the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

 ## Example